MicrocontrollersDev/MigratingToLatest/README.md

 ### Other Cool Mods

-These are mods that are more dependant on personal preferance than importance.
+These are mods that are more dependant on personal preference than importance.

 | Mod | Description | Author | Incompatibilities |
 | --- | --- | --- | --- |